-Privacy Notice
+Privacy Policy

-That is why we have developed this Privacy Notice to:
+We have developed this Privacy Notice to:

 This Privacy Notice also applies to the information about the people who enquire about our services, subsequently go on to use our services and people who use our website.